 In order to eligible to write the final exam in this course, students must have submitted both the case study AND the Essay.
-A 2 hour examination will be held during the Final Examination Period (July 29-Aug.
-1, 2013).
+Policy is that credit cannot be received for any essay course for which all written work has not be been received and accepted.
+A 2-hour examination will be held during the Final Examination Period (July 27-July 30, 2015).
 Format is short answers and essays.
 The exam will cover the ENTIRE COURSE.

-DETAILED INSTRUCTIONS ARE AVAILABLE ON PAGES 7-8 OF THE SYLLABUS.
+DETAILED INSTRUCTIONS ARE AVAILABLE ON PAGES 8-9 OF THE SYLLABUS "EXAM PREPARATION/INSTRUCTIONS".